Don’t forget to take advantage of your benefits once you’re finished serving!

 “Most of the time we think of veterans as more mature, but they have different needs.
 They are coming from a regimented environment to a college environment where we might not offer as much direction.”

 Don’t get frustrated.
 If you need help, lean on another veteran, take advantage of veteran programs and keep your goal of graduation alive.

 Finding a job

 There are many resources geared to help veterans find jobs.
 Use this as a guide and take advantage of the benefits you earned as a Service Member.

 - Real Warriors Campaign: This is an initiative to assist wounded and injured veterans.
 Check out the variety of programs offered at this site.

 - Military.com: This site gives you advice on resume writing, access to the military transition center and an opportunity to search for jobs in multiple fields.

 - Careeronestop: They offer networking, job banks, job search tips and training for veterans.

-- Hire a Hero: According to their website ? “has been recognized by both Time Magazine, for being the top 21 ways to “Fix America” and Infoworld Magazine as one of the top 100 websites in the world for creative and effective merging of business and technical solutions for veterans.”
+- Hire a Hero: According to their website, this “has been recognized by both Time Magazine, for being the top 21 ways to “Fix America” and Infoworld Magazine as one of the top 100 websites in the world for creative and effective merging of business and technical solutions for veterans.”